sigasi/sigasi_insights/manual/setup.md

 # Software updates

-Sigasi has an automated update system.
+Sigasi Studio has an automated update system.
 When updates are available, you are notified by a pop-up window called **Updates Available** in the bottom right corner: